Creating a new Internal Communication

 Dark Theme

 Checkbox.
-If checked, the X (formerly Twitter) feed displays in dark mode.
+If you check this, the X (formerly Twitter) feed displays in dark mode.

 YouTube Video ID

 The unique identifier for the YouTube video you want to link to this Internal Communication.
-Supplied by YouTube.
-The YouTube Video ID is displayed as the string of characters following the = sign towards the end of the URL for the video:
+YouTube supplies this.
+The YouTube Video ID displays as the string of characters following the = sign towards the end of the URL for the video:

 YouTube URL with red rectangle highlighting the video ID

-If you specify a video to run in the Internal Communication Tile be aware some Team Members may navigate directly to the Detail view, bypassing the Tile.
+If you specify a video to run in the Internal Communication Tile, be aware that some Team Members can navigate directly to the Detail view.
+This means they'll bypass the Tile.
 If the video is essential viewing, display it in the Detail view as well as, or in place of the Tile.

 HTML

-Enter the HTML you want to be rendered in the Detail View.
-You do not need to include <html>, <head>, or <body> tags.
+Enter the HTML you want to render in the Detail View.
+You don't need to include <html>, <head>, or <body> tags.

-To avoid creating a potential security vulnerability, do not embed hyperlinks in your HTML - use the Rich Text or Image Click Through Detail Types instead.
+To avoid creating a potential security vulnerability, don't embed hyperlinks in your HTML.
+Use the Rich Text or Image Click Through Detail Types instead.

 If your Detail View content is image only with no click through, use the Image Detail Type.